-

 by Varun Gauri

-An intimate, funny, heartbreaking novel about the immigrant community and the plolitics of marriage in small-town America Learn more…
+FOR THE BLESSINGS OF VENUS AND JUPITER by Varun Gauri is an intimate, funny, heartbreaking novel about Indian-American community and the politics of marriage in small-town America.
+An award-winning, acclaimed debut novel.
+Learn more…

 -